Scripted Installation

 1. Flags that are directly handled by the script itself, either controlling the installation process, or causing the YAML resources to be modified.

-2. Any flags that are not recognized by the install script are passed through directly to the Lightweight Kubernetes inventory agent, or in selected cases to the kubectl tool.
+2. Any flags that are not recognized by the install script are passed through directly to the Lightweight Kubernetes Inventory Agent, or in selected cases to the kubectl tool.

 Flags handled by the install script are listed here in alphabetical order.
 Placeholders are shown thus: